-Sir David McMurtry, CBE, RDI, FREng, FRS, CEng, FIMechE, Chairman and Chief Executive, was employed by Rolls-Royce plc, Bristol, for 17 years, latterly holding the positions of Deputy Chief Designer and Assistant Chief of Engine Design of all Rolls-Royce engines manufactured at Filton in Bristol.
-After inventing the original probe in the early 1970s, Sir David founded Renishaw in 1973 with John Deer.
+Sir David McMurtry, CBE, RDI, FREng, FRS, CEng, FIMechE, Chairman and Chief Executive, was employed by Rolls-Royce plc, Bristol, for 17 years, latterly holding the positions of Deputy Chief Designer and Assistant Chief of Engine Design for all Rolls-Royce engines manufactured at Filton, Bristol.
+After inventing the original probe in the early 1970s, Sir David co-founded Renishaw in 1973 with John Deer.

 Group Finance Director

-Allen Roberts, FCA, Group Finance Director, qualified as a chartered accountant in 1972 and is a Fellow of the Institute of Chartered Accountants in England and Wales.
+Allen Roberts, FCA, Group Finance Director, qualified as a Chartered Accountant in 1972 and is a Fellow of the Institute of Chartered Accountants in England and Wales.
 Before joining Renishaw in 1979, he was employed for 11 years by Peat, Marwick, Mitchell & Co.
-He was appointed a director in 1980.
-Allen heads group finance, business systems, and Wotton Travel Ltd. Allen also has the healthcare regulatory and quality assurance functions reporting to him.
+He was appointed a director of Renishaw plc in 1980.
+Allen heads Group finance, business systems and Wotton Travel Ltd. Allen also has the healthcare regulatory and quality assurance functions reporting to him.

 Assistant Chief Executive

-Ben Taylor, CEng, FIMechE, Assistant Chief Executive, has been involved in the field of metrology all his working life, after graduating in mechanical engineering and design from Pennsylvania State University.
-Before joining Renishaw Inc as President in 1985, he was the Director of Engineering at Sheffield Measurement, USA.
-Ben was appointed to the Board of Renishaw plc in 1987 and is responsible for group marketing, international operations, human resources, and quality assurance for metrology products.
-He serves on various metrology committees and other professional associations and is a Chartered Engineer, a fellow of the Institution of Mechanical Engineers and a Liveryman of The Worshipful Company of Scientific Instrument Makers.
+Ben Taylor, CEng, FIMechE, Assistant Chief Executive, has been involved in the field of metrology all his working life since graduating in mechanical engineering and design from Pennsylvania State University.
+Before joining Renishaw, Inc. as President in 1985, he was the Director of Engineering at Sheffield Measurement, USA.
+Ben was appointed to the Board of Renishaw plc in 1987 and is responsible for Group marketing, international operations, human resources, and quality assurance for metrology products.
+He serves on various metrology committees and other professional associations and is a Chartered Engineer, a Fellow of the Institution of Mechanical Engineers and a Liveryman of The Worshipful Company of Scientific Instrument Makers.

 Group Engineering Director

 Geoff McFarland, Group Engineering Director, has a degree in computer aided mechanical engineering from Heriot-Watt University, where he subsequently worked for several years as a research associate.
 He is a visiting professor at the University of Bath and an honorary professor at Heriot-Watt University.
-After working in the medical device and electronic manufacturing sectors, Geoff joined Renishaw's research facility in Edinburgh in 1994, before moving to the headquarters to become Director and General Manager of the CMM Products Division.
-Geoff was appointed to the Board in July 2002.
-He heads the group engineering function and is also responsible for group IP and patents.
+After working in the medical device and electronic manufacturing sectors, Geoff joined Renishaw's research facility in Edinburgh in 1994, before moving to the headquarters to become Director and General Manager of the CMM products line.
+Geoff was appointed to the Board of Renishaw plc in July 2002.
+He heads the Group engineering function and is also responsible for Group IP and patents.

-John Jeans, CBE CEng, is currently Chairman of the Council of Cardiff University, Imanova (an imaging research partnership between three London Universities and the MRC), and UK Biocentre Ltd. He is also a Board member of the University and College Employers Association.
-He also leads Innovate UK's Stratified Medicine Advisory Board and is Chair of the Strategic Advisory Panel for the Singapore Government's Diagnostics Hub.
-Previously he was the Deputy Chief Executive of the Medical Research Council, and continues to sit on the MRC's audit and risk committee.
+John Jeans, CBE CEng, is currently Chair of the Council of Cardiff University, Imanova (an imaging research partnership between three London Universities and the MRC), and UK Biocentre Ltd. He is also a Board member of the University and College Employers Association.
+He also leads Innovate UK's Stratified Medicine Advisory Board and is Chair of the Strategic Advisory Board for the Singapore Government's Diagnostics Hub.
+Previously he was the Deputy Chief Executive of the Medical Research Council.
 John has held senior international leadership positions in global companies including Smith & Nephew, Bristol Myers Squibb, Johnson & Johnson and Amersham plc (now GE Healthcare).
-He headed the commercial function of GE's Life Science business and was the Chairman of its UK Healthcare Company.
+He headed the commercial function of GE's Life Science business and was Chair of its UK Healthcare Company.

-Dr David Grant, CBE, FREng, FLSW, CEng, FIET was Vice-Chancellor of Cardiff University from 2001 until September 2012, with responsibility for 30,000 students, 6,000 members of staff, and an annual income of £430 million.
+Dr David Grant, CBE, FREng, FLSW, CEng, FIET was Vice-Chancellor of Cardiff University from October 2001 until August 2012, with responsibility for 30,000 students, 6,000 members of staff, and an annual income of £430m.
 Prior to that he held leadership positions at a number of international engineering companies including Dowty Group and GEC plc where he was Group Technical Director.
-He is currently chairman of STEMNET, senior independent director of IQE plc, and non-executive director of the Defence Science and Technology Laboratory (Dstl).
+He is currently Chair of STEMNET, Senior Independent Director of IQE plc, and Non-executive director of the Defence Science and Technology Laboratory (“Dstl”).
 He was a Vice-President of the Royal Academy of Engineering from 2007 to 2012.
-David was appointed to the board in April 2012.
+David was appointed to the board of Renishaw plc in April 2012.
 He is a member of the Nomination and Audit committees, and Chair of the Remuneration committee.

 General Counsel and Company Secretary